Rillus/rillus.github.io/_posts/2023-09-01-Note-taking-workflows-and-organisation.md

 #### Archive
 Anything from the above that you're done with for now, like your failed hovercraft book idea.
 ### [Johnny.Decimal](https://johnnydecimal.com/)
 I must have ended up at the above site from a link in a PKM article at some point, and I'm not sure how widely used it is.
-The short of it is that you assign numbers to your folders and files, which in turn gives them an address.
+The short of it is that you assign numbers to your folders and files, which gives them an address e.g 01.02 for the 2nd item in the first folder.
 This address is reasonably unchanging, and because of this your files appear in a predictable and logical ordering.

 I've not followed the system very closely, but my implementation (by combining with the PARA method) looks like this:
 ```